Link's Crossbow Training: Development

-Miyamoto created a list of "do nots" for the development team, including not incorporating anything unnecessary, not "making a movie", and making sure a player could be able to complete a stage within three minutes, so as to not discourage the player from trying to beat the level again if he or she fails.
+Miyamoto created a list of "do nots" for the development team, including not incorporating anything unnecessary, not "making a movie", and making sure a player could be able to complete a stage within three minutes, so as to not discourage the player from trying to beat the level again if they fail.
 Miyamoto also told the developers to not get caught up in the rewards, letting the players focus on the "journey" first, and to not include any boss battles so the developers could focus on making the whole game entertaining rather than focusing on making bosses.
 Miyamoto eventually gave in after the developers insisted on there being three bosses in the game, although he reduced that to one to make them focus on making one "fabulous" boss battle instead of attempting to make three boss battles.

 Choosing which game to use the Wii Zapper with proved to be difficult.
 Because the project was due to the ideas of The Legend of Zelda staff, Miyamoto wanted it to be in The Legend of Zelda universe, although some staff argued that giving Link a gun would be too strange.
 Miyamoto proposed a Terminator-style plot about a time warp to the future, but the idea was vetoed immediately.
 Miyamoto enjoyed the Hidden Village from Twilight Princess's spaghetti western theme, and recreated it so people could enjoy it in an FPS setting.
 He also thought using the Wii Zapper in a western theme would make it even more fun.
 The development team eventually settled for giving Link a crossbow.
 Despite crossbows being unable to do a rapid-fire effect, Miyamoto felt that because it is just for fun, they did it anyway.

-The game was originally titled Introduction to Wii Zapper, but the development team opted to change this, to avoid confusion with Introduction to Wii, the Japanese title of Wii Play.
+The game was originally titled Introduction to Wii Zapper, but the development team opted to change this, to avoid confusion with Introduction to Wii, the Japanese title of Wii Play (2007).
 The team also did not want to call it something like The Legend of Zelda: Phantom Crossbow, as it would appear to be a grand-scaled sequel in The Legend of Zelda series, and they did not want it to be interpreted as such.
 They settled for Link's Crossbow Training in the end.
 Nintendo revealed during its E3 2007 media briefing that a new game would be bundled with the Wii Zapper accessory.
 This was not announced until the GameStop Expo in September that Link's Crossbow Training was that game, while Nintendo officially confirmed it on September 10.